mixu/microee/readme.md

 I was disgusted by the size of [MiniEE](https://github.com/mixu/miniee) (122 sloc, 4.4kb), so I decided a rewrite was in order.

-This time, without the support for regular expressions - but still with the support for "when", which is my favorite addition to EventEmitters.

 MicroEE is a more satisfying (~50 sloc, ~1200 characters), and passes the same tests as MiniEE (excluding the RegExp support, but including many real-world tests, such as removing a once() callback, and checking for the correct order of once callback removal).

 # Installing: